Godsmith/trainfinity3/README.md

 - Modes can also be selected with the number keys (1 to build track etc)

 ## TODO

+- trains repath at intersections
+  - make wagons work again
   - start with loading at the station the train starts at
-- trains repath at intersections
   - train do not repath towards oncoming trains
   - trains do not repath back towards where they came (should be solved by the above)
   - if there is no path, stop the train and give error